Mauritian cuisine: Sino-Mauritian cuisine

-Furthermore, Chinese and other Asian restaurants are present all around the island, and offer a variety of chicken, squid, beef and fish dishes, most typically prepared in black bean sauce or oyster sauce.
-Mauritian families often consider a dinner at an Asian restaurant as a treat.
+Chinese and other Asian restaurants are present all around the island and offer a variety of chicken, squid, beef and fish dishes, most typically prepared in black bean sauce or oyster sauce.
+Mauritian families often consider a dinner at an Asian restaurant to be a treat.

 Indo-Mauritian cuisine

 Following the abolition of slavery, Indian workers who migrated to Mauritius during the 19th century brought their cuisine with them.
 These indentured labourers came from different parts of India with varying culinary traditions.
 Traces of both northern and southern Indian cuisine can be found in Mauritius.
 As they are the largest ethnic group in Mauritius, they are largely credited for making flour and rice the staple dish of the island.

 Indo-Mauritian cuisine uses common ingredients, such as dals, to accompany the dishes, and an extensive array of spices such as saffron, cinnamon, cardamon, and cloves.